5 Farm Math Activities that Corral Excitement

 For this next activity, we pretended to be farmers collecting the eggs from the chicken coop.

-Just cut an egg carton in half so that there are six wells for eggs.
+Just cut an egg carton in half to make six egg wells.
 Then, have your students find the matching color egg in the hen’s nest and place it in the egg carton in the coordinating spot.

 These types of visual perception tasks are fundamental.
 Visual perception is our brain interpreting what we see to process it, which will help in so many ways in the future: